 A Story for the 3rd Sunday after Epiphany

 I was reminded of this journey as I made my way home from O’Hare Airport in snow and rush hour traffic the other night.
-It was a hard drive but didn’t begin to compared to one I took many years ago when I was serving my seminary internship in Wahoo, Nebraska.
+It was a hard drive but didn’t begin to compare to one I took many years ago when I was serving my seminary internship in Wahoo, Nebraska.

 I had traveled to Marshalltown, Iowa for a couple of days to visit my sister, Martha.
 While there an April snowstorm hit.
 You know the type --- where the snow is heavy and wet and doesn’t last long but while here wreaks havoc on everything and everyone who dares to venture out in it.
 My two day visit turned into three and I was getting anxious to get back.